Annual Events in NYC

 Fifth Avenue, Manhattan

-Each year on Easter the best of the bonnets are showcased along Fifth Avenue as New Yorkers celebrate the holiday by roaming the streets in their most festive spring gear.
-The parade marches north on Fifth Avenue, starting at 49th Street, but the best place to watch the procession is from the area around St. Patrick's Cathedral.
+Each year on Easter the best of the bonnets are showcased along Fifth Avenue by New Yorkers roaming the streets in festive spring gear.
+The parade marches north on the thoroughfare, starting at 49th Street, but the best place to watch the procession is from the area around St. Patrick's Cathedral.

 Celebrate the greenest day of the year in New York City by attending one of the many events that go on all week.
-Encouraging locals and visitors to be earth-friendly all throughout the year, the City hosts many events, including art exhibitions, educational forums, entertainment and outdoor events in the parks.
+Encouraging locals and visitors to be earth-friendly throughout the year, the City hosts art exhibitions, educational forums, entertainment and outdoor events in the parks.

 Mets and Yankees Season Openers

 Take a trip to Queens or the Bronx (or both!) to watch these two teams open their seasons.
-Enjoy the outdoors and take in America's favorite pastime while sampling all the delicious cuisine varieties the Mets and Yankees offer in their new stadiums.
-Both stadiums are easily accessible by subway, making the trip all the more attractive.
+Enjoy the outdoors and take in America's favorite pastime while sampling all the delicious cuisines the Mets and Yankees offer in their stadiums.
+Both ballparks are easily accessible by subway, making the trip all the more attractive.

 Cherry Blossom Festival